-Net expenses totaled \$51.2 million, \$55.2 million and \$78.7 million, respectively, for the fiscal years ended December 31, 2015, 2014 and 2013, of which \$27.4 million, \$32.1 million and \$48.0 million, respectively, were base management fees and net performance-based incentive fees and \$15.6 million, \$14.4 million and \$20.1 million, respectively, were interest and other credit facility expenses.
-Over the same periods, \$1.7 million, \$0.0 million and \$0.0 million of performance-based incentive fees were waived.
-Administrative services and other general and administrative expenses totaled \$8.2 million, \$8.7 million and \$10.2 million, respectively, for the fiscal years ended December 31, 2015, 2014 and 2013.
-Expenses generally consist of management and performance-based incentive fees, administrative services fees, insurance expenses, legal fees, directors' fees, transfer agency fees, printing and proxy expenses, audit and tax services expenses, and other general and administrative expenses.
+Net expenses totaled \$75.0 million, \$80.7 million and \$51.2 million, respectively, for the fiscal years ended December 31, 2017, 2016 and 2015, of which \$44.5 million, \$45.9 million and \$27.4 million, respectively, were base management fees and net performance-based incentive fees and \$21.7 million, \$24.6 million and \$15.6 million, respectively, were interest and other credit facility expenses (inclusive of \$0.6 million of costs related to the issuance of the 2022 Unsecured Notes in 2017 and \$3.1 million of costs related to the 2016 amendment of the Credit Facility and the issuance of the 2022 Unsecured Notes in 2016).
+Over the same periods, \$0.0 million, \$0.0 million and \$1.7 million of performance-based incentive fees were waived.
+Administrative services and other general and administrative expenses totaled \$8.8 million, \$10.3 million and \$8.2 million, respectively, for the fiscal years ended December 31, 2017, 2016 and 2015.
+Expenses generally consist of management and performance-based incentive fees, interest and other credit facility expenses, administrative services fees, insurance expenses, legal fees, directors' fees, transfer agency fees, printing and proxy expenses, audit and tax services expenses, and other general and administrative expenses.
 Interest and other credit facility expenses generally consist of interest, unused fees, agency fees and loan origination fees, if any, among others.
-The decrease in expenses from 2014 to 2015 was primarily due to a decrease in performance-based incentive fees on lower net investment income.
-The decrease in expenses from 2013 to 2014 was primarily due to a decrease in performance-based incentive fees on lower net investment income, as well as decreases in debt expenses due to lower average borrowings.
-Accrued excise tax expenses totaled \$0.0 million, \$0.0 million, and \$0.4 million for the fiscal years ended December 31, 2015, 2014 and 2013.
+The decrease in expenses from 2016 to 2017 is primarily due to fewer one-time credit facility costs associated with amendments and new debt issuances, as well as lower general and administrative expenses.
+The increase in expenses from 2016 to 2016 was primarily due to higher management fees, performance-based incentive fees and interest expense on a larger average income producing investment portfolio.